-John F Kennedy was sworn in on Jan 20, 1961, the first Irish Catholic President of the United States, today Joe Biden will be inaugurated as the second.
-We take a look at JFK's incredible path to the White House.
+John F Kennedy was sworn in on Jan 20, 1961, the first Irish Catholic President of the United States, We take a look at JFK's incredible path to the White House.

 Kennedy's election wasn't revolutionary so much as evolutionary.
 Irish Catholics had been steadily rising from their lowly, poor, hungry position as immigrants in America following the famine of the 1840s.
 By the 1950s there were many leading Irish-American politicians, businessmen, war heroes and generals, actors, and so on.